stevenwdhu/cs6620-fall2025-week4/README.md

 ## Step 1: Fork and Clone the Repository

 1. Fork this repository to your GitHub account by clicking the "Fork" button
-2. Clone your forked repository to your local machine:
+2. Clone your forked repository to your local machine

 ## Step 2: Add YAML File